ibm-cloud-docs/cis/about.md

 When a DDoS attack occurs, {{site.data.keyword.cis_short_notm}} doesn't use scrubbing centers; the activity is analyzed on the edge, which helps to mitigate DDoS attacks closest to the source.

+Traffic that is identified as being "dirty" or part of an attack is not included in the billing.
+Customers are being billed for **protected traffic** which consists of clean traffic forwarded to the origin and responses returned from the edge to the client.

 ### Web Application Firewall (WAF)
 {: #cis-web-application-firewall}